 When Juvenile Law And Family Law Intersect

 The law provides strong protections for children who are subject to, or are at risk of, abuse and neglect.
-Juvenile law is complicated and unique in many ways to other areas of the law.
-When child protective services (CPS) gets involved, parents are often at risk of losing contact with the child.
+In comparing Juvenile law to other areas of the law, it is complex and unique in many ways.
+When Child Protective Services (CPS) gets involved, parents are often at risk of losing contact with the child.
 These issues can become extremely complex, involving many parties with competing interests, such as:

 - A parent who believes they have been wrongly alleged to be involved in a case of child abuse, child neglect and child dependency;